davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

-By setting the damping in this way, we can obtain clearer images of the spin wave spectrum of the system by avoiding reflection of the spin waves at the boundary.
+By setting the damping in this way, we can obtain clearer images of the spin wave spectrum of the system by avoiding reflection of the spin waves at the boundary [3].
 In our system, a significant noise comes from the width edges rather from the edges at the extremes of the long side of the stripe.